-Development of this alternative would necessitate the diversion some drainages around the new heap leach pad.
+Development of this alternative would necessitate the diversion of some drainages around the new heap leach pad.
 However, further development of the details of the leach pad under this alternative was abandoned, and the drainage diversions, new clay borrow pit, relocated Clay Haul road, and relocated 69kV power line designs were not developed.
-The direct impacts to potential waters of the U.S. for the developed components of this alternative as shown in Figure 13 are approximately 61.06 acres.
+The direct impacts to potential waters of the U.S. for the developed components of this alternative as shown in Figure 13 are approximately 61.13 acres.
 The total impacts to potential waters of the U.S., were this design completed, were not calculated.

-Table of Beelgin for the fledp Eeden Fac and Fledp Eeden Fac Attendance of Baele edee Attende Heap Leach Pad Design Components Acres of Land Impacted Acres of Potential Waters Impacted New Leach Pad/Liner 1,776 43.99 New Appurtenant Components 974 13.31 New Crushing Plant 64 2.38 New SX/EW 70 1.38 New Drainage Diversion Structures Not Calculated Not Calculated Existing Access Road 0 0 New Clay Borrow Pit Not Calculated Not Calculated New Clay Haul Road Not Calculated Not Calculated New 69kV Power line Not Calculated Not Calculated TOTAL Not Calculated Not Calculated
+Heap Leach Pad Design Components Acres of Land Impacted Acres of Potential Waters Impacted

+New Leach Pad/Liner 1,776 44.03

+New Appurtenant Components 975 13.37

+New Crushing Plant 64 2.35

+New SX/EW 70 1.38

+New Drainage Diversion Structures Not Calculated Not Calculated

+Existing Access Road 0 0

+New Clay Borrow Pit Not Calculated Not Calculated

+New Clay Haul Road Not Calculated Not Calculated

+New 69kV Power Line Not Calculated Not Calculated

+Total Not Calculated Not Calculated

 Table 6.
-Design for the Heap Leach Pad under Heap Leach Pad Alternative 6: Base Case Airport
+Design for the Heap Leach Pad under Heap Leach Pad Alternative 6: : Base Case Airport -- ---------------------